A new Gaia census of OB associations within 1 kpc: Identification of OB associations within 1 kpc

 \subsection{Final selection of groups}

-We have reduced the number of candidate OB associations initially identified in Section \ref{clustering} from 103 to 68 based on a two-step process.
+We have reduced the number of candidate OB associations initially identified in Section \ref{clustering} from 102 to 62 based on a two-step process.
 Firstly, we have estimated a probability for each group through bootstrapping and chosen the highly-reliable threshold based on a simulation of false positive groups that could be potentially detected from a randomized distribution of OB stars.
 Secondly, we have estimated our incompleteness by calculating the probability to recover a test association placed on a randomized field of OB stars.
 In doing so we added back the small, nearby groups with a low observed probability back into our list of candidate OB associations.
 The full details of these simulations are provided in Appendix \ref{contaminants_incompleteness}.

 Our final step was to discard any groups with positional or velocity dispersions too high to be genuine OB associations.
-To help select the threshold for this, we turn to the catalogue of OB associations from \citet{HipparcosOBAssociations}, which includes 12 nearby OB associations identified using HIPPARCOS astrometry.
-We crossmatched the 1130 members with \textit{Gaia} DR3 using the \texttt{astroquery} package from Python \citep{Astroquery} and found 1049 stars with astrometric parameters in \textit{Gaia} DR3.
-For those we have taken the geometric distances from \citet{BailerEDR3}.
+To help select the threshold for this, we turned to the catalogue of OB associations from \citet{HipparcosOBAssociations}, which includes 12 nearby OB associations identified using HIPPARCOS astrometry.
+We looked into the equivalent OB associations in our sample (Sco-Cen, Per OB2, Per OB3, Vela OB2, Lac OB1...) and calculated their intrinsic dispersions, which they typically range 10--50 pc in position and 1--4 km s$^{-1}$.
+Nevertheless, contrasting with the list of Auriga OB associations identified with \textit{Gaia} DR3 from \citet{Quintana2023}, the new Aur OB1 and Aur OB2 are characterized by intrinsic positional dispersions in the range 50--100 pc in some dimensions, implying that some OB associations can retain some kinematic coherence despite being more extended in positional space.
+Based on these values, we have compromised between the liberal and conservative thresholds adopted in Appendix \ref{parameter_space} choose a threshold on 1D positional ($XYZ$) dispersion of 100 pc and on 1D intrinsic ($V_{l,b}$) dispersion of 4 km s$^{-1}$.

-We then calculated the intrinsic dispersion for every OB association in \citet{HipparcosOBAssociations}.
-Several of them, such as Cas-Tau, Lac OB1 and Cep OB2, are too dispersed to correspond to a real group of stars that would have formed together (\citealt{BouyAlves2015} pointed out thay were too loose to be detected with their method).
-It is clear that only the nearest OB associations in this sample, such as Sco-Cen, Per OB3, Cep OB6, Vela OB2 and Trumpler 10 are real.
-Based on these values, we choose a threshold on 1D positional ($XYZ$) dispersion of 75 pc and on 1D velocity ($V_{l,b}$) dispersion of 4 km s$^{-1}$.